ALTRAVIA

 HISTORY

-AltraVia was born from a bet: to trace another route that would unite, by walking them slowly, heterogeneous territories: famous cities and towns with unknown villages, areas with crops from which world excellence is obtained with inaccessible forests, unknown even to the locals.
+AltraVia was born from a bet: to trace another route that would unite, by traveling slowly through them, heterogeneous territories: famous cities and towns with unknown villages, areas with crops from which world excellence is obtained with inaccessible forests, unknown even to the locals.

 Definitely another route in the panorama of Italian paths and itineraries, but another thing compared to most of them.